 Fast forward 8 years, and Hootsuite has grown to over 10 million users and 600 employees spanning the globe.
 Apart from having a solid product for posting on, engaging with, and tracking analytics for social media, Hootsuite’s functionality can be extended by connecting apps that can amplify a company’s marketing efforts.

 Including social media platforms, Hootsuite connects with over 150 other apps through its App Directory.
-Here's how you can take advantage of some of those integrations to benefit your business.
+Here is how you can take advantage of some of those integrations to benefit your business.

 As a social media management and marketing tool, Hootsuite’s first and key feature was the ability to update multiple social networks in one step, and from on platform.
 Since then, it’s only grown to expand its features to include:

-Individual users can get started for free with a maximum of 3 social accounts, while the next plan up, the Pro plan , is just $9.99 a month for 50 social profiles, enhanced analytics, and access to some of its premium app integrations.
-Its Business and Enterprise plans include even more features like real-time analytics and publishing approval, although pricing details for these plans aren't readily available on its website.
+Individual users can get started for free with a maximum of three social accounts, while the next plan up (the Pro plan) is just $9.99 a month for 50 social profiles, enhanced analytics, and access to some of its premium app integrations.
+Its Business and Enterprise plans include even more features such as real-time analytics and publishing approval, although pricing details for these plans aren’t readily available on its website.

 As more features provide more functionality, having the right integrations with some of its premium apps can extend these features to amp up other areas of a business using the social media management tool.

 The clincher when it comes to a social media marketing app is the number of social networks that it can connect to.
 Most have big name integrations such as Facebook and Twitter, but depending on how niche your company’s following gets, you may need more than that.

 Hootsuite has connections with over 35 different social networks including popular ones such as Twitter, Facebook, LinkedIn, Instagram, and YouTube, but also more surprising (although equally as useful) integrations with Reddit, SoundCloud, and Vimeo.